smikhalevski/doubter/README.md

 // → Shape<1 | 'foo' | 'bar'>
 ```

-You can use a non-constant enum to limit the possible values:
+Or use an enum to limit possible values:

 ```ts
 enum Foo {